WebsecLabs/sql-injection-knowledge-base/src/content/postgresql/privilege-escalation.md

 **Escalating to Superuser via Trust Auth + Command Execution:**

 Trust authentication (`host all all 127.0.0.1/32 trust` in `pg_hba.conf`) only grants passwordless database access for local connections — it does not itself provide OS-level or superuser privileges.
 The actual escalation requires **command execution capability** via `COPY TO PROGRAM`, which requires either superuser or membership in `pg_execute_server_program` (PostgreSQL 11+).

+**Key insight:** Trust auth is only useful if you can already execute commands with elevated privileges.

 ```sql
 -- Step 1: Grant command execution capability (requires CREATEROLE)